Enhancing Agentic RL with Progressive Reward Shaping and Value-based Sampling Policy Optimization: Preliminary

 \subsection{Problem Formalization}

 In this section, we provide a formal defination of TIR (Tool-Integrated Reasoning).

-Given a question $q$ with Related background information $h$ (e.g., historical dialogue records in dialogue system), the environment $\varepsilon$ provides access to a set of tools $\mathcal{T} = \{ t_0, t_1, \dots t_n \}$, the language model $\mathcal{M}$ can proactively and iteratively interact with the environment by reasoning and calling specific tools in $\mathcal{T}$, obtaining the corresponding tool results from $\varepsilon$.
-This process repeats until $\mathcal{M}$ provides the final answer to $q$.
+Given a task $x = (h, q)$ where $q$ is the questioin and $h$ is the related background information (e.g., historical dialogue records in dialogue system), the environment $\varepsilon$ provides access to a set of tools $\mathcal{T} = \{ t_0, t_1, \dots t_n \}$, the language model $\mathcal{M}$ can proactively and iteratively interact with the environment by reasoning and calling specific tools in $\mathcal{T}$, obtaining the corresponding tool results from $\varepsilon$.
+This process repeats until $\mathcal{M}$ provides the final answer to $x$.
 This interaction process can be expressed as a multi-step trajectory $\mathbb{T}$.

 The steps in $\mathbb{T}$ can be divided into two categories: intermediate tool calls and final answer.
 The intermediate tool call step $\tau_k$ can be defined as

 where $r_k$, $tc_k$ and $o_k$ denote the reasoning, tool call and returned observation respectively.
 The complete trajectory $\mathbb{T}$ is then defined as